shammancer/shammancer.github.io/source/about.html.md

 ![Dannick Pomerleau](/images/selfie.png)

 # Education
-I'm a Franco Albertan who's curretly completing my fifth year of a Computer Engineering Co-op at the University of Alberta.
+I'm a Franco Albertan who's currently completed a Bachelor of Science in Computer Engineering at the University of Alberta.
 I have an interest in low level programming, computer architecture, communications, networking and security.
-During my workterms I have worked in a variety of different places in Alberta.
+During my work terms I have worked in a variety of different cities in Alberta.
 I did my first year at the Campus St-Jean and I have taken a courses in Ecological Development and in Native Studies.